phantombuster/nickjs/README.md

 Feel free to get in touch, suggest pull requests and add your own drivers!

-(Official website coming soon on https://nickjs.org)

 The 13 methods
 ---

-Full documentation on each method is about to be released

 ```javascript
 .open()